impress/impress.js/README.md

 Safari), but *should* work also in other browsers supporting CSS3 3D transforms and transitions (Firefox, IE10).

+Additionally for the animations to run smoothly it's required to have hardware acceleration support in your browser.
+This depends on the browser, your operating system and even kind of graphic hardware you have in your machine.

 It's actively developed with newest Chromium and tested in Firefox Aurora.

 I don't really expect it to run smoothly in non-webkit-based browser.